 Lipogems Joint Pain Injections in Chesterfield, MO

 Do you experience symptoms from an injury or ailment that limits your normal daily functioning or physical activity?

-Lipogems is an FDA cleared medical device that is used to take fat (also known as adipose tissue) from your abdomen and inject it into your arthritic and or painful joint.
-This helps to alleviate joint pain and allow you to regain function and return to your daily activities.
+Lipogems is an FDA-cleared medical device that is used to take fat (also known as adipose tissue) from your abdomen and inject it into your arthritic and or painful joint.
+This helps to alleviate joint pain and allows you to regain function and return to your daily activities.

 The Lipogems device produces a micro-fragmented tissue that is intended for the repair, replacement, cushion and support of damaged or injured tissues from your own adipose tissue.
 Fat contains cells, including pre-adipocytes, fibroblasts, vascular endothelial cells, and a variety of immune cells.
 Fat is a structural tissue and performs a structural function in patients, for example, to physically support or serve as a barrier or conduit, or connect, cover, or cushion.